murchandamus/bips/bip-update-process.md

 author and the BIP editors.
 If the original author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (it's not like such decisions can't be reversed :)).

+### Revisions

+tk: Should it be possible for a final BIP to be revised?
+Adding versions could provide a way how to adapt final BIPs to the protocol evolving over time.

 ## Format
 ### Specification
 #### BIP Header Preamble